-- All reporting regions indicated they experienced no service delivery issues related to recruitment and retention. - There were no permanent or part-time vacancies reported by regions. - Most respondents indicated that recruitment/retention efforts for this classification are minimal.
+- Of the regions that reported, half experienced no service delivery issues related to recruitment and retention.
+The remainder categorized their issues as minor, generally attributed to staff turnover and/or difficulties recruiting to casual positions. - There were no permanent or part-time vacancies reported by regions. - Most respondents indicated that recruitment/retention efforts for this classification are minimal.